thunderbird/webext-docs/tabs.rst

    :label: Return type (`Promise`_)

    .. api-member::
-      :type: :ref:`tabs.Tab`
+      :type: :ref:`tabs.^tab`

-      A Promise that will be fulfilled with a :ref:`tabs.Tab` object containing details about the created tab.
+      A Promise that will be fulfilled with a :ref:`tabs.^tab` object containing details about the created tab.
 If the tab could not be created (for example, because it was added to a non-normal window) the promise will be rejected with an error message.
 The returned promise resolves as soon as the tab has been created.
 The tab may still be loading, with its title being :value:`loading...` and its URL being :value:`about:blank`.
-To detect when the tab has finished loading, listen to the :ref:`tabs.onUpdated` event before creating the tab.
+To detect when the tab has finished loading, listen to the :ref:`tabs.on^updated` event before creating the tab.

    .. _Promise: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise